facebook pixel Skip to Main Content

 1. A copy of the course description for the course you completed with the course circled or highlighted on the page.

-2. A copy of the course syllabus, as this gives the committee a better grasp of the material covered in the course.
+2. A copy of the course syllabus, as this will give the committee a better grasp of the material covered in the course.

 I have a course I would like to petition.
 When can I submit the SON Course Petition?